 TikTok has released an analytics suite for creators.
 TikTok excels at measuring overall data about trending music, trending hashtags, and opportunities for content.
 Currently, campaign analysis and historical trends are more difficult to measure on the platform.
 Content segmentation is particularly important, where TikTok strategies are shifting rapidly as more brands begin to experiment with the channel.

-Learn more about TikTok Analytics and Best Practices: A Guide to TikTok Analytics for Marketing.
+Learn more about TikTok Analytics and Best Practices.

 In many ways, influencer and TikTok marketing are similar.
 They both hinge on creating real relationships with a digital community.
 For them to be effective as strategies, they both require a level of candor.
 They both have the opportunity to showcase your brand to thousands—or hundreds of thousands—of potential customers.
 And they’re both rapidly growing as digital strategies.
 When integrating TikTok influencers into your digital marketing strategy, taking a channel-specific approach at the start is likely to glean the best results.
 The rapid-fire nature and focus on fleeting trends on TikTok requires a level of focus that most influencers who are spread across platforms won’t fully grasp.
 Regardless of how you decide to move forwards with integrating influencers into your TikTok strategy, it’s crucial that you remain willing to test and be innovative—your KPIs will thank you!